cn-uofbasel/BACnet/groups/04-logMerge/README.md

 ### LogMerge:

-As for our main project,  we will store and receive data from our database for various groups in this project.
+As for our main project,  we will store and receive data from the database for various groups in this project.
 To get a more detailed look on how things work, visit: https://github.com/cn-uofbasel/BACnet/blob/master/groups/04-logMerge/logMerge/README.md